 All in all, there isn’t concrete evidence behind its effectiveness.
 But, we think you should try it if you would like to improve these problems in your body.

-There is some research which found that maca root might even improve sperm count and motility in men.
+There is some research that found that maca root might even improve sperm count and motility in men.
 Better yet, there is also earlier research suggesting that taking maca can slightly improve sexual dysfunction in women taking antidepressants.
 Like I said before, these studies are very small and not 100% reliable.

 You’ve got nothing to lose by trying it yourself.
 The root is certainly not bad for you.
 There may not be a lot of medical evidence to support natural remedies, but there are enough anecdotal reports to justify trying it.
 We would recommend establishing the root cause of your libido decrease first with a doctor and then seeking natural remedies to help assist your recovery.